exesdotnet/ChordScaleMatrix/README.md

 *  Mode
     *  Synchronize ocataves in `Single note mode` and `Chord mode`

+*  Synthesizers
+    *  Debug and optimize the synths

 *  Preferences
     *  Fix up checkbox value of `Windows in front`